 The Team at Craighead Beringia South

 Field biologist for the Avian Program at Craighead Beringia South, Ross came to Jackson Hole after several years of field experience in Argentina, Alaska, New Mexico, and California working on a variety of sensitive bird species including Black Oystercatchers, Spotted Owls, and Red-crested Cardinals.
 A Wisconsin native, Ross attended the University of Wisconsin – Stevens Point and majored in Wildlife Ecology in 2005.
 Ross is an avid outdoorsman and enjoys hunting, hiking, making instruments, and playing music.
-In Fall of 2011 Ross began graduate studies at the University of Montana with the Golden Eagle project in South Central Montana.
+In the fall of 2011, Ross began graduate studies at the University of Montana with the Golden Eagle project in South Central Montana.

-Originally from the farmlands of Illinois Peter first moved to the west to study Environmental Studies at the University of Colorado, Boulder.
-Since then Peter has worked on a wide variety of field projects ranging from sea turtle conservation in Gabon to cougar ecology in Alberta.
-Peter has also studied plague dynamics in black-tailed prairie dogs in Colorado, desert tortoise conservation in Utah and pronghorn rutting behavior in Montana.
+Originally from the farmlands of Illinois, Peter first moved to the west to study Environmental Studies at the University of Colorado, Boulder.
+Since then, Peter has worked on a wide variety of field projects ranging from sea turtle conservation in Gabon to cougar ecology in Alberta.
+Peter has also studied plague dynamics in Black-Tailed Prairie Dogs in Colorado, desert tortoise conservation in Utah and Pronghorn rutting behavior in Montana.
 Peter moved to Jackson in the spring of 2008 to work with the Teton Cougar Project.
 He enjoys skiing, fishing and outdoor photography.

-Katherine was born and raised in the pines of North Carolina and graduated with a B.A. from Middlebury College.
+Katherine was born and raised in the pines of North Carolina and graduated with a BA from Middlebury College.
 She has a variety of field experience ranging from conducting bird censuses in Tanzania to researching avian speciation in white sand forests of the Peruvian Amazon.
-In 2009 Katherine headed out west to Jackson to work as an avian field technician at Grand Teton National Park.
+In 2009, Katherine headed west to Jackson to work as an avian field technician at Grand Teton National Park.
 She joined the Craighead Beringia South team to work on the raven and eagle projects.
 When she is not bird-watching, Katherine enjoys running, doing arts and crafts, and playing old timey numbers with her family band, the Carolina Cardinals.

 Trapper has been a seasonal technician on the raven project since 2005.
-After completing his undergraduate degree in both Wildlife and Geology, Trapper will continue his education by pursuing a Master's degree at the University of Montana.
-He will be modeling Craighead Beringia South's sage-grouse data.
-In addition Trapper is working on his Wilderness First Responder's Certification in the Tetons.
+He completed both Wildlife and Geology undergraduate degrees at the University of Montana, where he is now pursuing a Master's degree.
+He will be modeling Craighead Beringia South's Sage-Grouse data.
+Trapper is working on his Wilderness First Responder's Certification in the Tetons.
 Trapper enjoys break dancing, rock climbing, baking and statistics.